Proposed Israeli annexation of the West Bank: Opponents

 In 2014, Yesh Atid leader Yair Lapid said that his centrist party would leave the governing coalition and topple the government if any West Bank settlements were annexed.
 Tzipi Livni, leader of the centrist Hatnuah party, also said that Hatnuah would leave the coalition in the event of annexation.
 However, both parties support annexation of the settlement blocs after a permanent resolution of the conflict has been negotiated.
 Yisrael Beytenu supports redrawing the borders in order to keep as many Jews as possible within the Jewish state while transferring some Israeli Arab towns to the Palestinian state, with some Jewish settlements in the West Bank to be annexed to Israel.

 The left-wing opposition parties, Labor Party and Meretz, also oppose annexation, as do the Arab parties, which insist on Israeli withdrawal to behind the Green Line.
 Commanders for Israel's Security, an association of retired Israeli military officers, opposes West Bank annexation.

 Anshel Pfeffer, Netanyahu's unofficial biographer stated that the Prime Minister had no intention of going through with the plan, which, he argued, was an electoral move to secure more votes.
-Long-time Israeli critic of the Israel-South Africa apartheid analogy, Benjamin Pogrund, who was born in South Africa, commented that were the proposal enactment, it would be tantamount to implementing an apartheid regime, and stated that his former assessment would therefore change: '[At] least it has been a military occupation.
+Long-time Israeli critic of the Israel-South Africa apartheid analogy, Benjamin Pogrund, who was born in South Africa, commented that were the proposal enacted, it would be tantamount to implementing an apartheid regime, and stated that his former assessment would therefore change: '[At] least it has been a military occupation.
 Now we are going to put other people under our control and not give them citizenship.
 That is apartheid.
 That is an exact mirror of what apartheid was [in South Africa].'